 If you attend a talk, be sure to tweet along and share your thoughts afterwards.
 Post pictures on Instagram with the event location and hashtag.
 You can even add a social aspect to your booth to get people tweeting and talking about your presence.
 If you’re the one giving the talk, make sure you promote it with flyers on the day and a few social media posts to create buzz.

-Know exactly what you’re going to say and be able to speak naturally and without reading from notes.
+Preparing for your next event means knowing exactly what you’re going to say.
+You have to be able to speak naturally and without reading from notes.
 Prepare a slideshow or add an interactive aspect to your presentation.
 Be prepared to take questions from the audience with confident and clear answers.
 Do run throughs with potential questions and prepare talking points.

 Don’t throw things together at the last minute.
 Arrive early to check the space and make sure the sound and technology works.
 After your presentation, stick around and make it easy for people to find you.
 If you’ve done a good job, people will likely be clamoring to talk to you and ask questions.
 Be sure to have business cards on hand to continue building those relationships after the event.